AdamNiederer/cov/README.md

 ```

 For more complex environments it is also possible to provide a
-function instead ot a path string.
+function instead of a path string.
 The function will be called with
 the path and name of the buffer file and should return a cons cell of
 the form (COV-FILE-PATH .
 COVERAGE-TOOL).
 PATH shall be the full path
 and name of the coverage data file.
 COVERAGE-TOOL shall specify the